 Thursdays evenings are always fun in Downtown Holland.
 Stores and restaurants are open, and 8th Street is full of entertainment.
 The event is free to attend and enjoy, but tips for the performers are appreciated!

-Handbells at the 2019 Downtown Holland Street Performer Series
+Larry and Carla at the Downtown Holland Street Performer Series

 Larry and Carla will be playing handbell duets as part of the 2019 Downtown Holland Street Performer Series.
 Look for us outside Resthaven Warm Friend on June 13th!